Tacoma FD

 Tacoma FD is an American television sitcom set in a firehouse in Tacoma, Washington.
 The series premiered on March 28, 2019, on truTV.
 In November 2021, the series was renewed for a fourth season, premiering on July 20, 2023.
 In February 2024, the series was canceled after four seasons.

 Premise

 Tacoma FD takes place in a firehouse in Tacoma, Washington.
-Without many fires to extinguish (due to Tacoma being one of America's wettest cities), the firefighters are always ready to fight fires… but they end up tackling the less-glamorous elements of the job.
+Without many fires to extinguish, the firefighters are always ready to fight fires.
+However, they end up tackling the less-glamorous elements of the job.
 Leading the firehouse crew are Chief Terry McConky and Captain Eddie Penisi.